Pages in Facing Homelessness

 If applicable, the officer can also refer you to our partner organisation NextStep, a professional housing service delivered by YMCA East Surrey.
 It provides assistance with finding suitable private rented accommodation and operates a rent deposit scheme for those who have shown they cannot afford the deposit.
 This is a highly recommended process; successful referrals secure suitable accommodation in the area of choice.
 You are required to search for the accommodation and NextStep will help you secure it.
 This is the only option that gives you choice as to where your next home will be.

-If we do not have a duty to accommodate you
+If we do not have a duty to offer you permanent accommodation

 - Visit our Guide to finding accommodation in the borough webpage where you will find detailed information on various routes you can take to find accommodation in the borough as well as advice and tips on: tenancies, money, affordable furnishings, repairs, emergency accommodation and much more.